Application Portfolio Assessment Introduction and Best Practices

 Relationship Mapping:

-HOPEX lets you visualize how applications are connected to each other and to other elements of your enterprise architecture.
+HOPEX lets you visualize how applications are connected to other elements of your enterprise architecture.
 This helps you understand the dependencies between different applications and their relationships with processes, capabilities, technologies, and data, which is crucial for portfolio assessment.

 Performance Metrics: